Archmonger/Blackberry-Themes/README.md

 1) Navigate to Settings > Configuration > Customization > Custom CSS Link<br/>
 2) Paste in `https://archmonger.github.io/Blackberry-Flat/bbf_ombi.css`<br/>
 3) Make sure to have `Preset Themes` set to `Please Select` (disabled).<br/>
 4) Clear your browser cache.
-If using Cloudflare for your domain, make sure to clear Cloudflare cache as well.
+If using Cloudflare for your domain, make sure to clear Cloudflare cache as well.<br/>

 ## **More Information**<br/>
 **What is "in Organizr"**<br/>